What is Financial Modeling in Excel?

 Step 3 – Financial Modeling in Excel – Project the Income Statement

 For most companies, revenues are a fundamental driver of economic performance.
-A well designed and logical revenue model reflecting the type and amounts of income flows accurately is extremely important.
+Therefore, a well-designed and logical revenue model reflecting the type and amounts of income flows accurately is extremely important.
 There are as many ways to create a revenue schedule as there are businesses.
 Some common types include:

 - Inflationary and Volume/ Mix effects: Instead of a simple growth assumption, a price inflation factor and a volume factor are used.
-This useful approach allows modeling of fixed and variable costs in multi-product companies and takes into account price vs volume movements.
+This useful approach allows the modeling of fixed and variable costs in multi-product companies and considers price vs. volume movements.

-- Unit Volume, Change in Volume, Average Price, and Change in Price: This method is appropriate for businesses that have a simple product mix; it permits analysis of the impact of several key variables.
+- Unit Volume, Change in Volume, Average Price, and Change in Price: This method is appropriate for businesses with a simple product mix.
+It permits analysis of the impact of several key variables.

 - Unit Market Size and Growth: This is more detailed than the preceding case and is useful when pricing in the market is a crucial variable.
-(For a company with a price-discounting strategy, for example, or a best of breed premium-priced niche player) e.g., the Luxury car market
+(For a company with a price-discounting strategy.
+For example, a best-of-breed premium-priced niche player) e.g., the luxury car market

 - Volume Capacity, Capacity Utilization Rate, and Average Price: These assumptions can be important for businesses where production capacity is essential to the decision.
-(In the purchase of additional capacity, for example, or to determine whether the expansion would require new investments.)
+(In purchasing additional capacity, for example, or determining whether the expansion would require new investments).